Nina Dobrev, Ian Somerhalder Reuniting For New Project After ‘Vampire Diaries’

 After a lot of online petitions by the fans to bring her back, The CW announced earlier this year that Nina has accepted their offer to return to The Vampire Diaries Season 8.

-The finale episode of The Vampire Diaries aired earlier this month and it brought the closure all the fans were hoping for.
-Now fans of TVD should be excited to know that a report from Asia Stars News suggest that Nina Dobrev and Ian Somerhalder might reunite for another project.
+The finale episode of The Vampire Diaries aired earlier this month, and it brought the closure all the fans were hoping for.
+Now fans of TVD should be excited to know that a report from Asia Stars News suggests that Nina Dobrev and Ian Somerhalder might reunite for another project.
 The report further claimed that another project might be in works that will feature Nina and Ian in the lead.

 The outlet suggests that since Nikki Reed had no problem with her husband sharing the screen with his ex-girlfriend in TVD, she will be comfortable with any future possibilities of their reunion.